polymerdevs/Quest-Into-The-Polyverse-Phase-1/Participant Instructions/Submission Format.md

 ### Project description
 - Add issue or a one-liner of what you have built.
-- Rate its product readiness (0-very low, 5-very high)
+- Rate its production readiness (0-very low, 5-very high)

 ### Project Links
 - Repository Link